Table of Contents

 For a pet parent, witnessing your dog have a seizure can be a terrifying experience.

-We explore the differences between a dog seizure while sleeping vs. a dream and explain some of the possible traditional and natural treatment options.
+We explore the differences between a dog seizure while sleeping vs. a dream and explain some of the traditional and possible natural options.

-Dog seizures, or fits, are a common neurological disorder that is associated with the central and peripheral nervous system.
+Dog seizures, or fits, are a common neurological disorder that is associated with the central nervous system, particularly the cerebral cortex (outer layer) of the brain.

-Usually, they happen during a transition in brain activity, e.g., waking up, falling asleep, or when excited or scared.
+While seizures in dogs can happen any time, they sometimes occur during a transition in brain activity, e.g., while waking up, falling, asleep, or when excited or scared.

 Idiopathic epilepsy is the most common reason for seizures in dogs.
-We know that idiopathic epilepsy is passed down from the dog's parents, but its cause is still unknown.
+The word idiopathic indicates that experts still aren’t sure what causes these seizures.
+We know that some dogs inherit idiopathic epilepsy from their parents, but the exact reasons they occur are unknown.

 Other causes of dog seizures while sleeping are kidney failure, brain tumors, brain trauma, liver disease, toxins, neoplastic growths, metabolic disorders, and more.